 Another great choice for felons who don’t want to sit in front of a computer all day!
 Most new electricians will work through a type of apprenticeship, until they can work on their own.
 This is a fantastic way to gain experience, learning directly from a specialist in the field during the course of their training, which will also incorporate in-class lessons.
 Electricians are categorized as either an Apprentice, Journeyman, or Master Electrician.

-The average Electrician III salary hovers in the area of $53,000 to $66,000.
-A lot of felons find electrical jobs to be truly satisfying, because you are putting both your mind and hands to work!
-But bear in mind that licensing requirements for your state could potentially disqualify ex-convicts.
+The average Electrician salary hovers in the area of $53,000 to $66,000.
+But bear in mind that licensing requirements for your state could potentially disqualify felons.
 Do your homework before signing up for a course!

 Here’s a sector which continues to grow as newer technologies begin to replace legacy systems.
 Heating, ventilation and air-conditioning (HVAC) equipment can be found in nearly all homes, office buildings, hotels, restaurants, etc. Vehicles of all types, from planes to cars, also utilize their own HVAC systems.